A novel Mortar Method Integration using Radial Basis Functions: Introduction

-In \eqref{mortar integral} the suitable mapping $\Pi: L^2(\Gamma_1) \rightarrow L^2(\Gamma_2)$ must be introduced to deal with the general case of non matching interfaces, and it is normally defined as a geometric projection onto the slave side.
-Integral \eqref{mortar integral} is commonly referred as \textit{mortar integral}.
-Its computation represents the main challenge of the mortar method, since the integrand contains function belonging to different meshes.
-Exact integration of \eqref{mortar integral} yields optimal convergence, but implementing it in a general 3D setting is tedious and costly.
-Inexact integration can lower significantly the implementation burden at the expense of losing optimality.
-This is an interesting approach for applications, since the loss of accuracy can be almost negligible in practice.
+In equation \eqref{mortar integral}, a suitable mapping $\Pi: L^2(\Gamma_1) \rightarrow L^2(\Gamma_2)$ must be introduced to deal with the general case of non-matching interfaces, usually defined as a geometric projection of $u_{h,1}$ onto the slave side.
+Integral \eqref{mortar integral} is commonly referred to as \textit{mortar integral}.
+Its computation is the main practical challenge of the mortar method, since the integrand function contains contributions living on different grids.
+Though exact integration of \eqref{mortar integral} yields optimal convergence, its implementation in a general 3D setting can be very expensive, since it involves the projection of 3D discretized surfaces one over the other.
+Hence, in practical applications an inexact integration is typically used to compute \eqref{mortar integral}, even though the mortar optimality might be lost \cite{falletta2007approximate}.

-In this work we introduce a novel algorithm to compute the mortar integral.
-The key idea is replacing the typical geometric projections defining $\Pi$, with Radial Basis Functions (RBF) interpolations.
-Combining inexact integration with RBF we obtain an efficient algorithm which is almost straightforward to implement even in complex 3D settings.

-Various intergrid methods based on RBF have been proposed in the past (\cite{cordero2014radial,deparis2014rescaled,biancolini2018balanced} just to cite a few), being it a meshfree tool that can easily handle complex geometries.
-The INTERNODES method \cite{deparis2016internodes,gervasio2018analysis} is another optimal nonconforming approach where crossgrid integration is avoided.
-Here, Rescaled Localized Radial Basis Functions (RL-RBF) \cite{deparis2014rescaled} were suggested to interpolate a variable in presence of geometrically nonconforming interfaces.
-Yet, compared to the mortar method, INTERNODES does not preserve symmetry and global forces/work are not exactly conserved.

-In contrast to the above approaches, the novelty of the proposed algorithm is the adoption of the RBF tool within the mortar framework.
+In this work, we introduce a novel algorithm to compute the mortar integral.
+The key idea relies on replacing the geometric projection $\Pi$ with a mesh-free interpolation based on Radial Basis Functions (RBF), see \cite{buhmann2000radial,wendland2004scattered,fasshauer2007meshfree} for an overview on this topic.
+By combining the inexact quadrature of \eqref{mortar integral} with RBF, we obtain an efficient integration algorithm easy to implement also in complex 3D settings.
+Various inter-grid methods based on RBF have been already proposed in \cite{cordero2014radial,deparis2014rescaled,biancolini2018balanced}, just to cite a few.
+The INTERNODES method \cite{deparis2016internodes,gervasio2018analysis} is another optimal non-conforming approach where cross-grid integration is avoided.
+Here, Rescaled Localized Radial Basis Functions (RL-RBF) \cite{deparis2014rescaled} were suggested to interpolate a variable in the presence of geometrically non-conforming interfaces.
+However, as compared to the mortar method, INTERNODES does not preserve symmetry, and total forces and work at the interface are not exactly zero, but vanish optimally with the polynomial degree of the adopted discretization \cite{deparis2022conservation}.
+In contrast to the approaches mentioned above, the proposed algorithm uses RBF directly within the mortar framework.